 On painted cabinets the undercoater, a specially designed lacquer paint that excels at adhesion and bonding to the succeeding layers, is sprayed and sanded after it dries.
 The wet coating raises the grain, causing small fibers to swell up, causing the surface to roughen.
-All the parts are sanded with 220 grit sandpaper or sanding sponges to smooth the surface.
+All the parts are sanded with 220 grit sandpaper or sanding sponges to smooth the surface and another coat of tinted undercoater is sprayed on both sides.
 Then a clear sealer is sprayed over everything.

 The sealing locks down the stray fibers and fills some of the pores so when the parts are sanded afterward you get a smooth finish.
-Sealer also separates any glaze from the raw wood so that you can control the rate at which the raze hangs.
+Sealer also separates any glaze from the raw wood so that you can control the rate at which the glaze “hangs”.
 Sealer excels at adhesion but it isn’t a durable finishing top coat.

 A pre cat lacquer, short for pre catalyzed lacquer, is sprayed as the top coat.
 Pre cats are factory catalyzed finish, two components clear coats that react with the oxygen in the air and become a polymer, two molecules become one new molecule and the bond is tough to break.

 - Cheaper wood can be used but the finishing material costs more so it balances out